Skills Over MCPs: Context-Efficient Agent Capabilities

 • Rich formatted output

-The complete implementation provides two fully functional weather tools with zero default context overhead.
+The complete implementation gives you two fully functional weather tools with zero default context overhead.

-Skills embrace a simple principle: context is precious, load only what you need.
+Skills follow one simple principle: context is precious, load only what you need.

 By packaging capabilities as standalone executable scripts that: